 But unlike with land, there's a way out, because there's a third thing we can do besides sell or not sell: we can liberate.
 That makes all the difference.

-The Declared Value system
+The Liberation Point system

 Suppose things worked this way instead — I'll use copyrights for the sake of discussion, but this applies to patents too: